neon-cyan/quantpy/README.md

 ### Visulatations
 These scripts are found in analysis folder

-- pairplot_sd_mq - Plots up the spin densities or mulliken charges in pairs
+- pairplot_sd_mq - Plots up all the spin densities (or mulliken charges) in pairs
-- geom - plotting of bond angles/lengths and dihedral angles
-- plotter - *new* all in one plotter
+- plotter - *new* all in one plotter.
+Plot up a range a properties

+## TODO
+Missing a few things from old scripts - these are all on the todo list:
+- [EXTRACTOR] Make work for incomplete jobs (add a --partial flag?)
+- [ANALYSIS] Spin density heatmaps [maybe MQs too]
+- [ANALYSIS] Plotting up custom CSF vectors (eg CSFV=0.5/0/0.5,0.33/0.33/0.33)
+- [ANALYSIS] Single GWP analysis
+- [EXTRACTOR] Extract + plot up dipoles.
+Hopefully coord system is OK
+- [EXTRACTOR] CASSCF DeltaE
+- New debugging plot suite?
+CAS DE / MaxForce / CAS Energy (with hints?)